matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 The solution is not another tool or framework, but a fundamental cultural shift from a push mentality to a pull system.
 By embracing WIP limits (**Kanban**), a **DevOps** culture, built-in quality (**TDD** & **BDD**) and the ideal of **Continuous Delivery**, we can tame the chaos.
 We can move from unpredictable delivery to a smooth, sustainable, and high-performance flow.

-These patterns are rarely accidental; they are the system’s response to overburden, or _Muri_, on our people and our technology, which we will uncover in the final part of this series.
+These patterns are rarely accidental; they are the system's response to overburden, or _Muri_, on our people and our technology, which we will uncover in the final part of this series.

 > The ideas, structure, and all final arguments and conclusions in this article are my own.
 As part of my research and revision workflow, I have used AI tools to accelerate drafting and language refinement.